 Table of contents

-On the discovery of St John of Nepomuk in Prague
+St John of Nepomuk

 Have you ever thought about what it takes to become a saint?
 Perhaps you need to do just enough good deeds and spread love to the people around you.
 Maybe then, the people whose lives you’ve touched will finally decide to call you a saint among men.
 No doubt, the thought of being perceived as a saint sounds beautiful.
 It’s definitely beyond feeling good about yourself, but actually knowing that you’ve indeed touched lives.

 Well, becoming a saint is not as rosy as it seems.
 Oftentimes, the stories behind people who’re considered saints are tainted with grief and life-threatening trials.
 That’s pretty much the story behind the silent Saint John of Nepomuk in Prague.

 For every city or community, there are often certain renowned persons in history who’re often seen as heroes.
 Founders of culture or civilization are likewise revered as patrons and oftentimes prayed to for guidance.
 For some other persons in history, they gain the status of being heroes via martyrdom or sacrificing themselves for a cause.
 These martyrs and patrons serve as a foundation upon which the growth and beliefs of a particular community are built on.
 For the people of Czechia, there are a handful of martyrs and patrons whom they regard with high reverence.